hustf/BitmapMaps.jl/README.md

 # Current state

+Version 0.3.2:
+Add `resource/Index.html`.
+Modify .svg links to use `/` instead of `\`.

 Version 0.3.1:
-Added detailed reporting for summit prominence checking.
+Add detailed reporting for summit prominence checking.
-Added detailed feedback for water body identification at specific coordinates.
+Add detailed feedback for water body identification at specific coordinates.
-Added utilties for touching up elevation files manually with the open-source Gimp editor.
+Add utilties for touching up elevation files manually with the open-source Gimp editor.
-Added parameters for disabling online retrieval of geographical names, due to discovered throttling.
+Add parameters for disabling online retrieval of geographical names, due to discovered throttling.
 Use version "0.9.4" of GeoArrays.
 Improve speed by using static arrays and dropping support of 'Missing' values in consolidated elevation files.